Infixo/WWR-UITweaks/README.md

 - None atm.

 ### Changelog
+- v0.9.0 (2025-11-05)
+  - Selecting an item in an explorer with ctrl or shift does not close it.
+  - Explorer search field is longer and allows multi-search (use | to separate keywords).
+  - In VehicleUI, ctrl-click to edit isolated vehicle route.
+Click edits the line for all vehicles.
+  - RouteUI auto-updates cities overcrowded color, number of waiting passengers and vehicle's state icons.
+  - One-click upgrade displays a tooltip.
+  - Fixed one-click upgrade not checking for range.
 - v0.8.1 (2025-11-02)
   - New, much faster algorithm to calculate waiting passengers.
 - v0.8.0 (2025-10-30)